SjDuque/EEG-EMG-Hands/README.md

 https://github.com/user-attachments/assets/c013bcee-4476-4542-a547-f4df26d3af68

 ## Controlling a robotic arm using mediapipe/camera (src/MediapipeEsp32.py)
 Using hand landmark detection from Mediapipe, I calculated the angles of my fingers and mapped them to the servos on the robotic hand.

 https://github.com/user-attachments/assets/08382008-1f0d-4633-aaa4-c096e12325b7

+## Performance

+`src/mediapipe_lsl.py`
+Using a 260 hz Camera
+- M4 Mac Mini 16 GB: ~ 230 FPS

+## FOR MAC USERS
+Make sure to disable 'Reactions' by clicking the green camera icon and ensuring Reactions isn't enabled.
+This is especially important when running at over 200 FPS.